-It’s a small place with simple decoration; in the staircase wall there’s a mural representing María Sabina, a classical icon from Oaxaca.
+It’s a small place with simple decoration; in the staircase wall there’s a mural representing an indigenous woman working with her hands, iconic image from Mexico.
 Their food is as amazing as their social work.

 On sunny days the inside is too hot, so I do recommend you sit at the tables set outside and enjoy being part of one of Mexico’s traditional colonias.

 Comixcal is the closest you will get to Oaxaca’s traditional flavors.
 The Tlayuda is one of the best known traditional dishes, a must at Comixcal if you ask me.
 Try it with one of Tierra Blanca’s crafted beers.